Betty-Kamau/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 22-users_and_homes hasa script that displays all users and their home directories, sorted by users The file 1-confused_smiley has a script that displays a confused smiley The file 7-file has a script that creates a file
+The file 100-empty_casks has a script finds all empty files and directories in the current directory and all sub-directories